1972 Adana Turkish Airlines DC-9 crash: Accident

 The aircraft was returning without passengers from Jeddah after carrying people to Hajj.
 The aircraft took off from Damascus and headed for Ankara.
 The pilots reported to controllers that they were having problems with cabin pressurization and diverted to Adana Airport for an emergency landing.
 It was snowing at the time of the accident, a condition which was rare for Adana.
 Due to the poor visibility, the pilots initiated a go-around after failing to see the runway.
 During the second approach, the aircraft was too low on altitude and struck the ground at 4:24 local time, 6 km away from the airport.
 The plane lost its landing gear and slid a short distance before catching fire.

 Wreckage and recovery

 The wreckage was located in a field near the Sarıhuğlar village close to the airport.
 Cabin crew member Hülya Maviler was killed in the fire that started after impact, while co-pilot Celâlettin Yeprem was taken out of the aircraft in a critical condition.
-Nilgün Dener survived without any injuries and helped fellow crew members evacuate.
+Nilgün Dener, located at the rear of the aircraft, survived without any injuries and helped fellow crew members near the cockpit to evacuate.
+Maviler was seated at the center of the cabin and could not be reached by first responders.
+She was trying to escape to the rear of the aircraft but was surrounded by the smoke; her burnt body was removed from between seats.
+Her funeral was held in Istanbul the day after the crash.
 The crash is the sole fatal McDonnell Douglas DC-9 accident involving Turkish Airlines.